evansbenj/2024_BIO722/8_genotyping_with_samtools_and_bcftools.md

 Now lets make a genotype (vcf) file from our bam files.

-First, from within this directory: `/2/scratch/XXXXX/full_data_mapped_to_chr9`, please index all of the chr9 files with this script (don't forget to update the `XXXXX` in the path with your username):
+First, please index all of the chr9 files with this script.
+You will need to copy and paste this script into a text editor, save it under some name, and don't forget to update the `XXXXX` in the path with your username.
+Then you can execute it.

 ```
 #!/bin/bash